 High axial forces in the beam outside the link can complicate beam selection if the beam outside the link and the link beam are the same member, as is typical.
 These axial forces can be reduced or eliminated by selection of a beneficial configuration.

 Frames with center links may be reconfigured to eliminate beam axial forces from levels above by adopting a two-story-X configuration as proposed by Engelhardt and Popov (1989b) and shown in Figure C-F3.3.
 Frames with the link at the column share the frame shear between the brace and the column at the link.
 Selection of beneficial bay size and link length can maximize the percentage of the frame shear resisted by the column, thus minimizing the horizontal component of the brace force and consequently minimizing the axial force in the beam outside the link of the level below.
 More specifically, avoiding very shallow angles (less than 40°) between the diagonal brace and the beam is recommended (Engelhardt et al., 1992).

 The required strength of the diagonal brace connections in EBF is the same as the required strength of the diagonal brace.
 Similar to the diagonal brace and beam segment outside of the link, the columns of an EBF should also be designed using capacity-design principles.
-That is, the columns should be designed to resist the maximum forces developed by the fully yielded and strain hardened links.
-As discussed in Commentary Section F3.5b and in this section, the maximum shear force developed by a fully yielded and strain hardened link can be estimated as $1.25R_y$ times the link nominal shear strength, V_n , where the 1.25 factor accounts for strain hardening.
-For capacity design of the columns, this section permits reduction of the strain hardening factor to 1.1 by multiplying seismic forces by a factor of 0.88 [1.25(0.88) = 1.1].
+That is, the columns should be designed to resist the maximum forces developed by the fully yielded and strain-hardened links.
+As discussed in Commentary Section F3.5b and in this section, the maximum shear force developed by a fully yielded and strain-hardened link can be estimated as $1.25R{\rm y}$ times the link nominal shear strength, V_n , where the 1.25 factor accounts for strain hardening.
+For capacity design of the columns, this section permits reduction of the strain-hardening factor to 1.1 by multiplying seismic forces by a factor of 0.88, that is, [1.25(0.88) = 1.1], as permitted by Exception (a).
 This relaxation reflects the view that all links above the level of the column under consideration will not likely reach their maximum shear strength simultaneously.
+Consequently, applying the 1.25 strain-hardening factor to all links above the level of the column under consideration is likely too conservative for a multistory EBF.
+For a low-rise EBF with only a few stories, designers should consider increasing the strain-hardening factor on links to 1.25 for capacity design of the columns, because there is a greater likelihood that all links may simultaneously reach their maximum shear strength.
+For taller buildings, this factor of 1.1 is likely overly conservative.
+No reliable methods have been developed for estimating such reduced forces on the basis of a linear analysis; designers may elect to perform a nonlinear analysis in accordance with Chapter C.